nadavmatalon/student-directory/README.md

 Currently, the user can only enter the first name of students.

-At present all students are automatically assigned to the "May 2014" cohort.
+At present all students are automatically assigned to the "May" cohort.

 Each new student name needs to be entered individually followed by clicking the "enter" key.

 When names are entered without an initial capital letter, the initial letter of the name will be capitalized automatically.

+The names on the list are automatically indexed and sorted alphabetically with each new name entry.

 To go back to the main menu, the user simply needs to click "enter" without entering a new name.